 Angela Chan / Worm will present research on communicating climate change through contemporary Chinese speculative and science fiction, and explore the interconnected environmental and socio-economic issues in China today.
 Responding to Angela, writer, curator and artist Ama Josephine Budge will discuss speculative climate fiction from a West African perspective.

-Stuart Hall Library Research Network Reading Group, Climate-Fiction
+Stuart Hall Library Research Network Reading Group, Climate-Fiction: Colonised Voices in Time

 Artist and researcher Dr Luiza Prado presents a performance-lecture “Things Lost in the Fire”, with writer and Sexual and Reproductive Health Doctor, Dr Annabel Sowemimo as respondent.